Niche-538/Bitcoin-Mining/README.md

 2. **Distributed Implementation** [static number of actors]:
    1. This implementation performs bitcoin mining by mentioning a static number of actors and distributing range of strings to get the corresponding SHA.
+The server is spawned, and it creates 5 actors statically.
+These actors mine the bitcoin for giver string on a pre specified range.
    2. This directory has 2 files **client.erl** and **server.erl**
    3. To run this code use the following commands:
       1. cd Distributed Implementation